 Personal assistants are the unsung heroes of many organizations: ask any successful leader how they manage their busy schedules and many will say they wouldn’t be able to do it without their personal assistant.
 Being a personal assistant might meant that you help the chief CEO achieve more with his time, and after a while you’ll find your position is crucial in arranging the lives of the people you work for, which is intense and fulfilling.

 Gardeners enjoy their jobs because they have the ability to manage their workloads, schedules, and daily tasks autonomously.
 Additionally, they are given a chance to use and hone their skills each day in a job that allows a vast scope of creativity.
 There is ample demand for gardeners in nearly every part of the country.
 Jobs range from running greenhouses to designing and building elaborate plantings or overseeing vast estates.
-Training in horticulture can also lead into floral design, conservation, and even psychotherapy where you use plants to soothe your patients.
+Training in horticulture can also lead to floral design, conservation, and even psychotherapy where you use plants to soothe your patients.

 Construction is an industry that has many walks of life with people working in offices to people working on site.
 Creating something from scratch is rewarding, and it is fulfilling for construction workers to see the physical results of their labor.
 While construction can be extremely manual labor-intensive, many construction workers report job satisfaction thanks to the good relationship they have with their colleagues.